There wasn't a whole lot of room for debate at the top.

 By any definition, Dan Rooney and Art Rooney II qualify as powerful.

 They're winners.
 The Steelers have played in eight Super Bowls and won six of them with three head coaches.
-The family's success has spanned such a long timeframe that Dan and the late Art Rooney Sr. were inducted into the Pro Football Hall of Fame 36 years apart.
+The family's success has spanned such a long time that Dan and the late Art Rooney Sr. were inducted into the Pro Football Hall of Fame 36 years apart.

 They're transcendent.
 President Barack Obama selected Steelers chairman Dan Rooney as the U.S. ambassador to Ireland.